itscodenation/curriculum-15-16/unitsYear2/1-JShunt/doNow.md

 Your task is to shake everyone's hand and get the following information:

 1. Their GitHub Username
-2. A project they have worked on in the past that they would like to share.
+2. A project they have worked on in the past that they would like to share

 Your final task fo this Do Now is to follow everyone on GitHub.